jekor/vocabulink/articles/how-to-write-a-memorable-mnemonic-story.markdown

 Say that your linkword was "dough".
 Pizza dough would be a good representation.
 But Play-Doh might be even better.
 Since many of us played with it at a young age, we're more likely to remember its vivid colors, unique texture and interesting smell (and possibly taste, depending on how you played with Play-Doh).

+### *Italicize* the Linkword

+Italicizing a word forces the reader to slow down (perhaps imperceptibly) while reading it.
+It literally adds temporal emphasis to the word, especially if the reader is subvocalizing.

+### **Bold** the Target Word

+Seeing the bolded words helps remind the reader, at at least a semi-conscious level, what word or concept the story is trying to enforce.
+If you find a large chunk of your story without any bolded words, consider carefully if it's worth keeping; it might just be a distraction.

 ### Practice!

 Writing good mnemonics comes with practice: not just practice of writing, but the practice of using your own mnemonics.
 Nothing will show you what works and doesn't work better than forgetting your own stories!